 Key Takeaways

-Mississippi Governor Tate Reeves canceled a special legislative session to redraw state Supreme Court districts but plans to address congressional maps by the 2027 elections.
-The move targets Democratic Rep. Bennie Thompson's seat and aligns with efforts in other Republican-led states following a recent Supreme Court ruling.
+Mississippi Governor Tate Reeves canceled a special legislative session meant to redraw state supreme court districts but indicated congressional redistricting would occur before the 2027 elections, targeting Democratic Rep. Bennie Thompson's seat.

 The cancellation follows a Supreme Court ruling in late April that weakened part of the Voting Rights Act, prompting several Southern states to reconfigure their maps.
 Reeves stated on SuperTalk radio that redrawing congressional districts before the midterm elections would be difficult and might hurt Republicans, as it could invalidate primary results held in March.